UU-cellbiology/bvv-playground/README.md

 ## For developers

-Since it is not in maven repository, to use this package in your own project, you would have to manually install it to the local maven repository using
+Since it is not in maven repository, to use this package in your own project,
+you would have to manually install it to the local maven repository using
 ```
 mvn org.apache.maven.plugins:maven-install-plugin:2.5.2:install-file -Dfile=put_here_path_to_jar/bvv-playground-X.X.X.jar
 ```
-and add to pom.xml
+This jar you can build yourself or take from the release files.
+You project will need an addition to pom.xml:
 ```
 		<dependency>
 			<groupId>sc.fiji</groupId>